SMART2016/go-rule-engine/README.md

   - This will generate all code in `store` package from the schema and store sql file.

 ## Startup a local Postgres instance on docker
+- Build the image with pg cron
+  - `docker build -t postgres-cron .`
 - Run below command from /go-rule-engine folder directly
 ```
   docker run --hostname=3482db53b646 \